Online Payment Security: A Guide for Businesses

 Incident Response Plan

 Organizations, in particular, should develop an incident response plan to quickly address security breaches.
-For instance, you must define roles and responsibilities for responding to potential attacks.
+For instance, define roles and responsibilities for responding to potential attacks.

 One key component of incident responses is having data backups.
-Thus, you should back up transaction and customer data regularly, ensuring you can recover from data loss.
+Backing up transaction and customer data regularly ensures you can recover from data loss.
 This loss may occur due to attacks or system failure.

 Final Thoughts